BDC Hamburger Icon

 Here are a few ways accounting software can benefit your business:

-• View vendor information: Use accounting software to view information about a specific vendor.
+• View vendor information.
+Use accounting software to view information about a specific vendor.
 You can see how much you currently owe and how much your business has paid that vendor over the past year.
 You can also see if your company has any opportunities to save money by taking advantage of early payment discounts.

-• Retain accurate financial records: Entering your financial information manually is tedious and error-prone.
+• Retain accurate financial records.
+Entering your financial information manually is tedious and error-prone.
 Accounting software automatically syncs to your bank account and reconciles your financial transactions for you.
-And if your company is ever audited, accounting software will save you significant time because you’ll already have the financial data on hand.

 FYIDid you know

-Check out our QuickBooks review and our review of Xero to learn about two excellent and affordable accounting solutions for small businesses.
+Check out our QuickBooks Online review and our review of Xero to learn about two excellent and affordable accounting solutions for small businesses.

 Accounting software can streamline the AP process